La Javanaise

-"La Javanaise" is a song written and composed by Serge Gainsbourg originally for Juliette Gréco, and interpreted by both her and Serge Gainsbourg in 1963.
+"La Javanaise" is a song written and composed by Serge Gainsbourg originally for Juliette Gréco, and interpreted by both her and Gainsbourg in 1963.
 The first recordings of both artists constituted the B-sides of each of the two 45s.
+The title is a pun playing on the Parisian java dance and the javanais argot.
+The song heavily employs unaltered French words that naturally have an av sequence; thus the lyrics resemble the argot.